aetperf/aetperf.github.io/_posts/2022-09-30-Query-Parquet-files-with-DuckDB-and-Tableau-Hyper-engines.md

 Both of these tools are optimized for Online analytical processing (OLAP).
 We do not want to modify the data but launch queries that require processing a large amount of data.
 DuckDB and Tableau Hyper make use of some vectorized engine and some amount of parallel processing, well suited for the columnar storage format of *Parquet* files.
 This is very well described in [this](https://duckdb.org/2021/06/25/querying-parquet.html) post from the DuckDB team.
 Here is a quote from this blog post:

 > DuckDB will read the Parquet files in a streaming fashion, which means you can perform queries on large Parquet files that do not fit in your main memory.
-> DuckDB is able to automatically detect which columns and rows are required for any given query.
-This allows users to analyze much larger and more complex Parquet files without needing to perform manual optimizations or investing in more hardware.

 The *Parquet* files correspond to a very specific use case, since they all describe some road networks from the US or Europe.
 The US road networks were imported in a previous post: [Download some benchmark road networks for Shortest Paths algorithms](https://aetperf.github.io/2022/09/22/Download-some-benchmark-road-networks-for-Shortest-Paths-algorithms.html).
 The Europe networks were downloaded from [this](https://i11www.iti.kit.edu/resources/roadgraphs.php) web page and converted to *Parquet* files.
 We are only going to use the edge table, not the node coordinates one.
-The SQL queries in this notebook are very specific, in a sense that they are strongly graph oriented.
+The SQL queries in this notebook are also very specific, in a sense that they are strongly graph oriented.
 Here are the things that we are going to compute:
 1. occurence of parallel edges
 2. vertex and edge counts
 3. count of connected vertices